scottgallant/barnyard-organics/grain.md

 ## <a href="https://scottgallant.github.io/barnyard-organics/grain/">Grain Services</a>

-Find out more about the grain milling, drying and cleaning services offered at Barnyard Organics!!
+<a href="https://scottgallant.github.io/barnyard-organics/grain/">Find out more</a> about the grain milling, drying and cleaning services offered at Barnyard Organics!!

 <a href="/barnyard-organics/images/massey-ferguson-model.jpg"></a>